Muthukumar-Subramaniam/server-hub/setup-home-lab-on-linux-worksation-with-qemu-kvm.md

-kvm-start                     # Start a VM kvm-stop                      # Stop a VM kvm-restart                   # Restart a VM kvm-remove                    # Remove/delete a VM
+kvm-start                     # Start a VM kvm-stop                      # Stop a VM kvm-restart                   # Restart a VM kvm-resize                    # Resize Memory,CPU or Disk of a VM kvm-remove                    # Remove/delete a VM
 ```